gibber-cc/gibber/README.markdown

 ## Gibber ##

 Gibber is a live coding environment for the web browser, using the Gibberish audio engine and the CodeMirror code editor.
-It runs in Chrome, Firefox and nightly builds of Safari.
+It runs in Chrome and recent builds of Safari (iOS 6 and higher, or Safari 6 and higher on desktop).
+To run, Gibber needs to be accessed from a web server.
+In OS X you can do this by simply turning on Web Sharing under System Preferences and placing the Gibber directory in your Sites folder.
+Then access Gibber using the URL 127.0.0.1/~yourusername/gibber/index.htm.

 Below is a code sample.
 To test out Gibber, visit http://www.charlie-roberts.com/gibber